 What Is a Cold Plunge?

-Cold plunges usually range from 59 to 36 degrees Fahrenheit, but can be colder for folks with cold immersion tolerance.
+Cold plunges usually range from 39 to 56 degrees Fahrenheit, but can be colder for folks with a higher cold immersion tolerance.

 RELATED: Renu Therapy Cold Stoic Review

-“Cold water immersion is typically just a few minutes at a time, but the stimulus creates a physiological response and, in turn, results in potential health benefits,” says Dr. Masi, DPT.
+“Cold water immersion is typically just a few minutes at a time, but the stimulus creates a physiological response and, in turn, results in potential health benefits,” says Dr. Michael Masi, DPT, SCS, CSCS, CISSN, USAW-1.

 A 2022 review published by the International Journal of Circumpolar Health1 discusses the four main physiological responses that occur during cold water therapy:

-- Thermoregulation: This is your body’s natural response to regulating your internal temperature by increasing blood flow to vital organs by dilating certain blood vessels, while blood flow to the skin actually constricts.
+- Thermoregulation: This is your body’s natural response to regulating your internal temperature by increasing blood flow to vital organs via blood vessel dilation while blood flow to the skin actually constricts.

-- Nonshivering thermogenesis: This response can increase blood flow to brown adipose tissue (BAT) which can potentially reduce brown fat tissue, body fat, and help with overall weight loss.
+- Non-shivering thermogenesis: This response can increase blood flow to brown adipose tissue (BAT), potentially reducing brown fat and body fat to support overall weight loss.

-- Cold shock: If you’re exposed to cold water for too long (or the water is too cold for your tolerance) your core temperature may drop too low which can cause rapid increase in your breathing, heart rate, and blood pressure.
+- Cold shock: If you’re exposed to cold water for too long (or the water is too cold for your tolerance), your core temperature may drop too low, which can cause a rapid increase in your breathing, heart rate, and blood pressure.
 This can sometimes lead to uncontrollable hyperventilation or hypertension.

-Now that we’ve covered the physiological adaptations that occur with cold water exposure, let’s answer the question about cold plunges and timing: pre- or post-workout?
+Now that we’ve covered the physiological adaptations to cold-water exposure, let’s address the question of cold plunges and timing: pre- or post-workout?

-Most studies we found research the effects of cold water therapy after training as a part of recovery from intense workouts.
-And in general, that’s the recommendation from many health professionals.
+Most studies we found examine the effects of cold water therapy after training as part of recovery from intense workouts.
+In general, that’s the recommendation from many health professionals.

-However, Dr. Masi, DPT, suggests that cold plunges should be timed away from your exercise routine.
-Dr. Masi doesn’t necessarily suggest going directly from your workout into a cold plunge.
+However, Dr. Michael Masi, DPT, suggests that cold plunges should be timed away from your exercise routine, and recommends avoiding going directly from a workout to your cold plunge.

 “Cold water immersion can help with recovery because it reduces the inflammation from working out and can give you the feeling of reduced soreness,” says Dr. Masi.

-He goes on to say that for high-level athletes cold plunges may be necessary to help reduce the perception of soreness and allow an athlete to get back to their sport faster.
-For example, a baseball player with a double header, back-to-back game schedule may need to use cold therapy as a way to reduce inflammation and muscle damage and be ready for the next game quickly.
+He goes on to say that for high-level athletes, cold plunges may be necessary to help reduce the perception of soreness, allowing an athlete to get back to their respective sport faster.
+For example, a baseball player with a back-to-back game schedule may need to use cold therapy as a means to help reduce inflammation and muscle damage in an effort to be ready for the next outing.

 RELATED: The Cold Plunge Review